Thomas Wedgwood (photographer): Life

-A pioneer of photography
+Experiments with photography

 Wedgwood is the first person reliably documented to have used light-sensitive chemicals to capture silhouette images on durable media such as paper, and the first known to have attempted to photograph the image formed in a camera obscura.

 The date of his first experiments in photography is unknown, but he is believed to have indirectly advised James Watt (1736–1819) on the practical details prior to 1800.
 In a letter that has been variously dated to 1790, 1791 and 1799, Watt wrote to Josiah Wedgwood:

 Dear Sir, I thank you for your instructions as to the Silver Pictures, about which, when at home, I will make some experiments...

 In his many experiments, possibly with advice on chemistry from his tutor Alexander Chisholm and members of the Lunar Society, Wedgwood used paper and white leather coated with silver nitrate.
 The leather proved to be more light-sensitive.
 His primary objective had been to capture real-world scenes with a camera obscura, but those attempts were unsuccessful.
 He did succeed in using exposure to direct sunlight to capture silhouette images of objects in contact with the treated surface, as well as the shadow images cast by sunlight passing through paintings on glass.
 In both cases, the sunlit areas rapidly darkened while the areas in shadow did not.

 Wedgwood met chemist Humphry Davy (1778–1829) at the Pneumatic Clinic in Bristol, where Wedgwood was being treated.
-Davy wrote up his friend's work for publication in London's Journal of the Royal Institution (1802), titling it “An Account of a Method of Copying Paintings upon Glass, and of Making Profiles, by the Agency of Light upon Nitrate of Silver, with observations by Humphrey Davy.
-Invented by T. Wedgwood, Esq.”
+Davy wrote up his friend's work for publication in London's Journal of the Royal Institution (1802), titling it “An Account of a method of copying Paintings upon Glass, and of making Profiles, by the agency of Light upon Nitrate of Silver.
+Invented by T. Wedgwood, Esq.
+With Observations by H. Davy.”
 The paper was published and detailed Wedgwood's procedures and accomplishments, as well as Davy's own variations of them.
 In 1802 the Royal Institution was not the venerable force it is today and its Journal was:

 a little paper printed from time to time to let the subscribers to the infant institution know what was being done ... the 'Journal' did not live beyond a first volume.
 There is nothing to show that Davy's account was ever read at any meeting; and the print of it would have been read, apparently, if read at all, only by the small circle of members and subscribers to the institution, of whom, we may be pretty sure, only a small minority can have been scientific people.